-We filed a Demand for Arbitration against Presidion Solutions, Inc. ("Presidion") alleging that Presidion breached the terms of the Memorandum of Understanding (the "MOU") between Accessity and Presidion dated January 17, 2003.
+We filed a Demand for Arbitration against Presidion Solutions, Inc., or Presidion, alleging that Presidion breached the terms of the Memorandum of Understanding, or the MOU, between Accessity and Presidion dated January 17, 2003.
 We sought a break-up fee of \$250,000 pursuant to the terms of the MOU alleging that Presidion breached the MOU by wrongfully terminating the MOU.
 Additionally, we sought out of pocket costs of its due diligence amounting to approximately \$37,000.
 Presidion filed a counterclaim against us alleging that we had breached the MOU and therefore owe Presidion a break-up fee of \$250,000.
 The dispute was heard by a single arbitrator before the American Arbitration Association in Broward County, Florida in late February 2004.
 During June 2004, the arbitrator awarded us the \$250,000 break-up fee set forth in the MOU between us and Presidion, as well as our share of the costs of the arbitration and interest from the date of the termination by Presidion of the MOU, aggregating approximately \$280,000.
 During the third quarter of 2004, Presidion paid us the full amount of the award with accrued interest.
 The arbitrator dismissed Presidion's counterclaim against us.

-In 2003, we filed a lawsuit seeking damages in excess of \$100 million as a result of information obtained during the course of the arbitration discussed above, against: (i) Presidion Corporation, f/k/a MediaBus Networks, Inc., Presidion's parent corporation, (ii) Presidion's investment bankers, Mercator Group, LLC ("Mercator") and various related and affiliated parties and (iii) Taurus Global LLC ("Taurus"), (collectively referred to as the "Mercator Action"), alleging that these parties committed a number of wrongful acts, including, but not limited to tortuously interfering in the transaction between us and Presidion.
+In 2003, we filed a lawsuit seeking damages in excess of \$100 million as a result of information obtained during the course of the arbitration discussed above, against: (i) Presidion Corporation, f/k/a MediaBus Networks, Inc., Presidion's parent corporation, (ii) Presidion's investment bankers, Mercator Group, LLC, or Mercator, and various related and affiliated parties and (iii) Taurus Global LLC, or Taurus, (collectively referred to as the "Mercator Action"), alleging that these parties committed a number of wrongful acts, including, but not limited to tortuously interfering in the transaction between us and Presidion.
 In 2004, we dismissed this lawsuit without prejudice, which was filed in Florida state court.
 We recently refiled this action in the State of California, for a similar amount, as we believe this to be the proper jurisdiction.
+On August 18, 2005, the court stayed the action and ordered the parties to arbitration.
+The parties have agreed to mediate the matter.
+Mediation is scheduled to take place on December 9, 2005.
 The final outcome of the Mercator Action will most likely take an indefinite time to resolve.
 We currently have limited information regarding the financial condition of the defendants and the extent of their insurance coverage.
 Therefore, it is possible that we may prevail, but may not be able to collect any judgment.
-The Share Exchange Agreement provides that following full and final settlement or other final resolution of the Mercator Action, after deduction of all fees and expenses incurred by the law firm representing us in this action and payment of the twenty-five percent (25%) contingency fee to the law firm, shareholders of record on the closing date of the share exchange transaction will receive two-thirds of the net proceeds from any Mercator Action recovery and we will retain the remaining one-third for the benefit of the shareholders at that time.
+The share exchange agreement relating to the Share Exchange Transaction provides that following full and final settlement or other final resolution of the Mercator Action, after deduction of all fees and expenses incurred by the law firm representing us in this action and payment of the 25% contingency fee to the law firm, shareholders of record of Accessity on the date immediately preceding the closing date of the Share Exchange Transaction will receive two-thirds and we will retain the remaining one-third of the net proceeds from any Mercator Action recoverv.